spatie/laravel-mailcoach-docs-old/docs/app/lists/subscribers.md

 ![](https://mailcoach.app/images/docs/app/lists/subscribers-import.png)

 You can easily import a list of subscribers into an existing list.
-Upload a csv file with email addresses and, optionally, first and last names, and Mailcoach will start importing these into the list.
+Upload a CSV file with email addresses and, optionally, first and last names, and Mailcoach will start importing these into the list.
 You can follow the progress of the import, see any errors that occurred during the process, and download the uploaded file by using the action menu on the right.

 ![](https://mailcoach.app/images/docs/app/lists/subscribers-import-page.png)